fbpx

 ICAO Annex 19 was published in 2013 and outlines the safety management responsibilities of Member States, service providers within those States, and international general aviation operators conducting operations of large or turbojet airplanes.

-In-company delivery?
+In-company delivery

-We can also tailor this training courses to suit an organisation’s individual training requirements.
-These bespoke training packages can be delivered in the UK or at a client’s international location.
-Contact us for more information.
+We can also tailor this training course to suit your organisation’s training requirements.
+These bespoke training packages can be delivered at your organisation’s location – almost anywhere, worldwide.
+Please Contact us for more information and to discuss your requirements.

 View shopping cart